freakzlike/vue-service-model/README.md

   // Simple Vue render function when using default displayComponent when displaying value with <display-field/>
-  // For more information see Field - Rendering public displayRender (h: CreateElement, resolvedValue: any): VNode }
+  // For more information see Field - Rendering public displayRender (h: CreateElement, resolvedValue: any): VNode

+  // Input component to render when showing input for field with <input-field/>
+  // For more information see Field - Rendering public get inputComponent (): Promise<ComponentModule>

+  // Simple Vue render function when using default inputComponent for input of field value with <input-field/>
+  // For more information see Field - Rendering public inputRender (h: CreateElement, resolvedValue: any): VNode

+}
 ```